Restigouche River: Salmon fishing

-New Brunswick's wealthy Irving family has owned a lodge for many years at one of the best fishing holes on the river – the confluence of the Kedgwick with the Restigouche – and the Government of New Brunswick also maintains a "rustic" lodge in nearby Larry's Gulch which has operated as an exclusive resort/get away for politicians and friends of the government in office.
+New Brunswick's wealthy Irving family has owned a lodge for many years at one of the notable fishing holes on the river – the confluence of the Kedgwick with the Restigouche – and the Government of New Brunswick also maintains a lodge in nearby Larry's Gulch which has operated as an exclusive resort/get away for politicians and friends of the government in office.
 William Kissam Vanderbilt enjoyed fishing on the river so much that he had a private fishing lodge built, hiring the famous New York City architect Stanford White to design and oversee construction of the property called Kedgwick Lodge and fueling the love affair of corporate America with the Restigouche.

 The Canadian business elite outside of the Maritimes have not been nearly as enamoured with the river as Americans, although several prominent Toronto families including the Eatons did have a presence.
 This is largely due to the relative proximity of the river to Boston, New York and Philadelphia, which helped make the region a small summer colony.

 The designation of a 55 km stretch of the Upper Restigouche as a Heritage River in 1998 was not the first attempt to preserve this area.
 Early issues with over-fishing by new arrivals to the area led to the implementation, in 1824, of one of the earliest examples of conservation laws in North America.
 This culminated in the implementation of the Fisheries Act in 1858 and "opened the door for private hunting and fishing clubs by granting them fishing leases …."
 The efforts of conservationists continue today with groups such as the Canadian Parks and Wilderness Society.
 This group claims that only 1 percent of the Restigouche watershed is protected from development.